Effective: April 1, 2024

 5.5 Where delivery of any Product requires an export license or other authorization before shipment, the Company shall not be responsible for any delay in delivery due to delay in, or refusal of, such license or authorization.

-6. Risk and Title
+6. Risk and Title.

 The Buyer shall bear the risk of loss to the Products after delivery to the carrier.
 Title to the Products shall pass to the Buyer on delivery to the carrier.
 Title will not pass to Buyer during the rental period.
 The Buyer shall not remove any labeling from the Products or packaging.
 Title to Products will not pass to the Buyer until it has paid all money owed to the Company (whether or not then due and whether or not owing in respect of the Products supplied).
 Until title passes, the Buyer shall hold the Products as bailee for the Company.
 The Buyer may, (even though title to any Products remains with the Company) sell the Products in the ordinary course of its business, in its name, as principal and not as agent for the Company, provided that if the Buyer sells any Products to which the Company retains title the Buyer may only do so on terms that it will retain title until it has received payment for those Products, and the Buyer shall hold the title retained by it and the proceeds of sale of the relevant Products on trust for the Company.
 So long as title to any Products remains with the Company, the Buyer shall keep the Products in a way which will enable them to be readily identified as belonging to the Company.
 If a contract for Products is terminated or repudiated or if circumstances exist entitling the Company to treat any contract for Products as terminated or repudiated, the Company or its representatives may enter the Buyer's premises and repossess them.
 The Company shall be entitled to payment for the Products notwithstanding that it retains title to the Products.

-7. Returns and Exchanges
+7. Returns and Exchanges.

 7.1 Except as set forth in paragraph 5.4, Products may only be returned for reasons other than damage to Products or the failure of Products to satisfy the warranty set forth in Section 10 solely at the Company’s option and with the Company’s prior authorization.
 The Company, in its sole discretion, may authorize such a return, provided that (i) the Products to be returned have not been damaged or used, and are in a resalable condition, (ii) the Products to be returned are of current design and finish and are in current production (e.g., were not custom-made or from a special order), and (iii) proof of purchase is established for such returned Products.
 Any returned Products must be shipped properly to the Company’s address within thirty (30) days from the date of invoice.

 7.2 Pursuant to Section 7.1, authorized Products may be returned for exchange or credit.
-Reagent kits may not be returned for exchange or A restocking charge will be applied to all Products so returned for exchange or credit.
+Reagent kits may not be returned for exchange or refund.
+A restocking charge will be applied to all Products so returned for exchange or credit.

 7.3 Failure to ship trade-in, demo, or other products that need to be returned to the Company’s address in the period stated in the contract or agreement, and if none stated, by thirty (30) days, will result in an invoice to the buyer in the amount of the value of said product.

-8. Services
+8. Services.

 8.1 Where the Company is to provide Services, the Buyer shall ensure that adequate and safe facilities exist at its premises and that the Company is properly notified of any relevant regulations.